 burin spalls and six(6) microblades.
-All of these specimens were recovered either in the two(2) positive test pits excavated in the North Area or on the surface in the Northeast Area.

-These test pits and area also yielded twenty-four (24) of the thirty-nine (39) detritus pieces recovered in the site.
-Five (5) flakes were surface-collected in the South Area, four (4) in the West Area and six(6) others in the North Area.

-As in the case of the Meeus site, grey and brown varieties of chert are the dominant raw material, representing eighteen (18) of the tool products and thirty-three (33) of the detritus specimens.
+All of these specimens were recovered either in the two (2) positive test pits excavated in the North Area or on the surface in the Northeast Area. the thirty-nine (39) detritus pieces recovered in the site.
+Five (5) the West Area and six(6) others in the North Area. varieties of chert are the dominant raw material, representing eighteen (18) of the tool products and thirty-three (33) of the detritus specimens.
 The other two (2) tools (i.e., the perforator and a microblade fragment) as well as the remainder of the detritus are in quartz crystal.
+Faunal Collection flakes were surface-collected in the South Area, four (4) in